 · FACULTY ALUMNI: If you are an alumnus or friend of the department with awesome junior officers in your unit, help them become "Sosh P's" by talking to them about the opportunities in the department.
 Please pass your leads on to MAJ David Mun-- many of our current faculty are here now thanks to your efforts!

 · APPLICANTS: If you currently have a formal application file open with us, keep in close touch with MAJ David Mun so that we have your latest timeline and contact information.

 We normally select officers for our program so that they begin graduate school between their sixth and eighth year of service.
-For example, in December 2012, we completed the selection of officers who will begin graduate school in summer/fall of 2014 and report to West Point in 2016.
-The majority of the officers selected by our board in December 2012 were in Year Groups 2006, 2007, and 2008.
+For example, in December 2014, we will complete the selection of officers who will begin graduate school in summer/fall of 2016 and report to West Point in 2018.
+The majority of the officers considered by our board in December 2014 will be in Year Groups 2008, 2009, and 2010.

 We have transitioned all of our application files to a web based system.
 Consequently, please do not send us anything via hard copy, as we ask you to resubmit it electronically.
 Please contact the department's personnel officers, MAJ David Mun or MAJ Bonnie Kovatch, if you have questions.

 Items that you will for a complete file are as follows:

 · Evidence of a strong military record.
 The Department places a strong emphasis on choosing officers who are doing extremely well in the performance of their military duties.
 Upload copies of all your OER's and AER's.

 · Transcripts.
 Upload copies of your undergraduate and (if applicable) graduate transcripts to your online file.
 Unofficial copies are acceptable.
 If you are a USMA graduate, please click on the following hyperlink to request your transcript - http://www.dean.usma.edu/transcripts.cfm